lapatel22/spike_in_correspondence_2024/spike_correspondence_figure1b.md

     - <a href="#calculate-signal-at-peaks-area-under-histogram-curve-1"
       id="toc-calculate-signal-at-peaks-area-under-histogram-curve-1">Calculate
       Signal at Peaks: Area under Histogram Curve</a>
-    - <a href="#make-line-of-expected-signal-1"
+    - <a
-      id="toc-make-line-of-expected-signal-1">Make line of expected
-      signal:</a>
+      href="#scale-signal-at-peaks-to-be-from-0-1-plot-this-normalized-signal-against-expected-signal"
+      id="toc-scale-signal-at-peaks-to-be-from-0-1-plot-this-normalized-signal-against-expected-signal">Scale
+      signal at peaks to be from 0-1, plot this normalized signal against expected signal</a>
     - <a href="#plot-read-normalized-signal-vs-expected-signal-fig-1b-1"
       id="toc-plot-read-normalized-signal-vs-expected-signal-fig-1b-1">Plot
       Read normalized signal vs expected signal: Fig 1b</a>